 A customer, who complained that the shocks feel too stiff, sent them back telling them what was bothering him, after which he received a new set that felt much better on the road.

-- Great choice for average riders.
+- A great choice for average riders.

 - Worth the money.